lsawade/merplot/README.md

 ML.plot()
 ```

-This will open a new window containing a plot with the latest positions and
-the trajectories.
+In the example directory, there are two very detailed examples that cover
+both the static map example as well as the animation.

 There are more functions in the module, but describing every usage is a bit
-too expansive in a `README`.
+too extensive in a `README`.
 Check out the module itself, it is fairly well
 documented with some use cases of the simple functions.
+Also there is a tiny
+auto documentation.

 Happy plotting!